oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 You now have the basic environment to deploy services, and we've looked at how to use the Kubernetes dashboard and the kubectl command line.

-- Create a namespace and set the environment, using **your initials** as a parameter (here the example uses tg as initials)
+- Create a namespace and set the environment, to make it easier we have created a script called create-namespce.sh that does this for you.
+You must use **your initials** as a parameter (here the example uses tg as initials)
   -  `cd helidon-kubernetes/base-kubernetes`
-  -  `./create-namespace.sh tg-helidon`
+  -  `bash create-namespace.sh tg-helidon`

 ```
 Deleting old tg-helidon namespace